Geography

 Green Revolution

-- But green revolution has proved more beneficial to rich farmers only, because it involves a lot of investment.
+- But the green revolution has proved more beneficial to rich farmers only, because it involves a lot of investment.

 More Related Articles